edumigueis/Electron-Password-Safety/README.md

     - 🍴 Fork this repo!

 - **Option 2**
-    - 👯 Clone this repo to your local machine using `https://github.com/joanaz/HireDot2.git`
+    - 👯 Clone this repo to your local machine using `https://github.com/edumigueis/Electron-Password-Safety.git`

 ### Step 2

-- **HACK AWAY!** 🔨🔨🔨
+- **Go coding yey!** 🔨🔨🔨

 ### Step 3

-- 🔃 Create a new pull request using <a href="https://github.com/joanaz/HireDot2/compare/" target="_blank">`https://github.com/joanaz/HireDot2/compare/`</a>.
+- 🔃 Create a new pull request using <a href="https://github.com/edumigueis/Electron-Password-Safety/compare" target="_blank">`https://github.com/edumigueis/Electron-Password-Safety/compare`</a>.

 ---